 - Garnish: ice cream or heavy whipping cream

-Peel the pears; cut out stems and scoop out seeds and fibers.
-Slice them thinly and put in a bowl with the lemon juice.
+Slice the fruit thinly and put in a bowl with the lemon juice.
 Toss to coat with the lemon juice.
 The lemon juice will keep them from turning brown.

 Add 3/4 cup of the brown sugar to the pears, along with 1/4 cup of flour, cinnamon, and vanilla.
 Mix well and transfer to the prepared baking pan.